zhihaop/leetcode-io/README.md

 # leetcode-formatter

 Leetcode-formatter: An input/output formatter designed for Leetcode.
-This project mainly bring convenience to developer who use leetcode, runtime efficiency is not our design goal.
+The purpose of the project is to bring convenience to developer who use leetcode, runtime efficiency is not our design goal.

 ## Compatibility

-Leetcode-formatter is developed under C++ 20, compatible with GCC (>=9.0), MSVC (>=v143) and Clang (>=10).
+Leetcode-formatter is developed under C++ 20, compatible with GCC (>= 10), MSVC (>= v143) and Clang (>= 10).

 ## Quick Start